dilipkumar4813/movie-android/README.md

 ## How to use the source code

 Download or clone the repository on the your local machine, register in [The movie database](https://www.themoviedb.org/?language=en).
-Create an API using the instructions provided in the website, once you have received the API key copy and paste it within the MoviesApiInterceptor java class in line number 24.
+Create an API using the instructions provided in the website, once you have received the API key copy and paste it within the gradle.properties.
 Build and run the application.

+The project uses jack options and java 8, If you face issues while configuring the project use the below instructions
+1. Commenting the jackOptions enable true block, and the compileOptions block, where I had it compatible with 1.8
+2. Sync, Clean and rebuild the project
+3. Uncomment jackOptions and compileOptions in Gradle
+4. Sync, Clean and rebuild the project project

 ## Libraries